jbistis/SailWatchPro-Public/README.md

 **Calculation Method:**
 1. **Position-Adjusted Corrected Time Analysis:**
   - Calculates each boat's corrected elapsed time using their respective TCF (Time Correction Factor)
-  - For boats at different distances from the mark, projects the time needed for the trailing boat to reach the leading boat's distance to the mark.
+  - For boats at different distances from the mark, it projects the time needed for the trailing boat to reach the leading boat's distance to the mark.
   - Uses current VMC to estimate catch-up time
-  - Applies TCF to both current elapsed time and projected time
+  - Applies TCF to both the current elapsed time and the projected time

 2. **Calculation Logic:**
   - If you're ahead by distance: Projects competitor's time to reach your position, then compares corrected times